Updated August 2019

 Possible bases - John O'Groats, Thurso, Wick

-An area overlooked by tourists who arrive in Edinburgh and head straight to the Highlands, but with the new Borders railway this stunning area of the country is more accessible than ever.
+An area often overlooked by tourists who arrive in Edinburgh and head straight to the Highlands, but with the new Borders railway this stunning area of the country is more accessible than ever.
 It’s easy to see why Sir Walter Scott fell in love with the place.
-With four fantastic ruined Abbeys, an abundance of monuments and castles and lush green rolling field it’s a truly gorgeous area to explore.
+The Scottish Borders has four fantastic ruined Abbeys, an abundance of monuments and castles and lush green rolling field it’s a truly gorgeous area to explore.

 Possible bases - Edinburgh, Fife

-North Queensferry, Fife and the north are linked to South Queensferry, Edinburgh and the Lothians by the Forth Road Bridge and the Forth Rail Bridge.
+North Queensferry, Fife and the north are linked to South Queensferry, Edinburgh and the Lothians by the Forth Road Bridge, the Forth Rail Bridge and the new Queensferry Crossing.
 Adorning many a postcard, these mighty feats of engineering are very photogenic.
-With the new bridge, the Queensferry Crossing, almost complete, now is a good time to add this to your itinerary.
+South Queensferry has some lovely restaurants where you can enjoy a meal or a glass of wine and soak up the fantastic views.

 Possible bases - Fife, Edinburgh, Perth